ronen567/just-the-docs/docs/linear-regression-new.md

 | 10  | 5       | 1.3        |

-Needless to note again that these 2 features are not enough to predict apartments pricess.
-It will not be possible to graphically display the datapoints for n>2.
+Needless to note again that these 2 features are not enough to predict apartments pricess, nor is the number of the example points.
+But that doesn't matter at this point, while it will not be possible to graphically display the datapoints for n>2.

 Let's look at the graphical presentation of table 2's graphical presentation.
 Figure 2 presents the above dataset examples, along with the Linear Predictor's calculated data points.